-For plugins installed via file-based installation, delete or comment out the plugin's configuration fields from your Netlify configuration file.
+For plugins installed via file-based installation, delete or comment out the plugin’s configuration fields from your Netlify configuration file.
 When you push your committed changes, the resulting build will run without the plugin.
-If you’re removing an npm-published plugin and want to avoid installing code you won't use, you may also need to uninstall the plugin package via npm.
+If you’re removing an npm-published plugin and want to avoid installing code you won’t use, you can uninstall the plugin package via npm.

 Once you’ve had a chance to try out some community-built plugins, you may want to make one of your own.
 To learn how, visit the create plugins doc.

 # Get help

 Netlify Build Plugins are created by developers at Netlify and in the community.
 If you need help with a plugin, contact the plugin author by submitting an issue on the plugin repository.
 For plugins in the Netlify UI, you can find a link to the plugin issues under the Options menu for the plugin listing.
 If a plugin author doesn’t respond to an issue within a week, you can request deactivation of the plugin from the Netlify UI.